UNLOQIO/node-sconfig/README.md

 sconfig({
   key: '{YOUR_API_KEY}',
-  version: '{YOUR_VERSION}', // defaults to latest
+  version: '{YOUR_VERSION}', // version to fetch, defaults to the latest version
-  sync: true
+  sync: true                 // stores a copy of the latest configuration data locally in {process.cwd() + '/.sconfig}.
+                             // If sync is enabled, should the API servers be offline, it will load the cached configuration data.
-}, function(err, config) {
+                            // Add ".sconfig" this to .gitignore and .npmignore }, function(err, config) {
+ if(err) {
+   console.error('Could not fetch configuration data', err);
+   return;
+ }
   console.log("OK", config);
   // start your app.
 });